zero-to-mastery/drum-root/CONTRIBUTING.md

 ### When contributing to this repository, check the Trello board for available tasks.

+`To gain access to the Trello boards please request access through our dedicateed Discord channel`

 ### If the task is:

 - **Available**: Go ahead and _claim the task_.
 You can assign it to yourself by editing your name into the card and moving it into the `Doing` column.